c-edwards-eco/Digital-Twin-3/README.md

 is recognized as belonging to BK and displayed using a lighter variant of the BK color.

 Permanent exhibition areas are also colored according to their associated faculty and labelled directly on the map.

+## Reserved and expo areas

+Areas reserved for exhibitions rather than books are maintained separately in:

+`reserved_areas.json`

+The application processes these areas on the front-end and assigns the associated bookcases the fill color configured in the JSON.
+The application also generates permanent labels for these areas.
+This is independent of the catalogue data and therefore is maintained separately.

+Like the faculty colors, the JSON can be directly edited or edited in the accompanying excel file and re-generated with the R script.

 ## Wall geometry